About Annik LaFarge

 Annik LaFarge is a writer, photographer, editor, and lecturer.
 She’s the author of the much-praised Chasing Chopin: A Musical Journey Across Three Centuries, Four Countries, and a Half-Dozen Revolutions,published by Simon & Schuster in 2020 (and in paperback in 2021), a New York Times Book Review “Editors’ Choice” and longlisted for the PEN America Award for Biography and shortlisted for the William Saroyan International Prize.
-She has been writing about the High Line and other innovative urban landscapes since 2009 on the blog LivinTheHighLine.com.
+She has been writing about the High Line and other innovative urban and rural landscapes since 2009 on the blog LivinTheHighLine.com

 Her first book, On the High Line, was published in a full-color edition in 2012 by Thames & Hudson; they published a second edition in 2014.
 The third edition, fully revised & updated, was published by Fordham University Press / Empire State Editions in May 2024.